HPI-Information-Systems/Sawfish/REPRODUCIBILITY_INSTRUCTIONS.md

 ## 3. Execution

-We offer different ways to execute Sawfish, but each one of them requires docker and docker compose.
+We offer different ways to execute Sawfish, but each one of them requires `docker` and `docker-compose`.
 If it is not yet installed on your machine, please follow these instructions: <https://docs.docker.com/engine/install/>

 Each method differentiates in the ability to customize the output.